-- Monolith Vs Microservice Vs Serverless — The Real Winner?
+- Monolith Vs Microservices Vs Serverless — The Real Winner?
 The Developer

-Devarajan Mukkai is the Chief Development & Delivery officer at Forsys Inc, a global technology firm, specialising in Cloud and Analytics, SCM, ERP Financials, Customer Experience and Relationship Management, Quote-to-cash and Data Migration.
-Forsys’s clients range from mid-size companies to Fortune 500 brands.
+Devarajan Mukkai is the Chief Development & Delivery officer at Forsys Inc, a global technology firm, specializing in Cloud and Analytics, SCM, ERP Financials, Customer Experience and Relationship Management, Quote-to-cash and Data Migration.
+Forsys’s clients range from mid-sized companies to Fortune 500 brands.

 Devarajan is passionate about Technology, IT Delivery strategies & frameworks and People Advocacy.
 He has been in the trenches and led from the front for over 20 years.
 Devarajan works with teams, to lead the clients they partner with, to new heights.
 Devarajan likes getting people excited about the things he is excited about.
 And right now, that is everything in tech!

 Outside of work, Devarajan is an endurance cyclist, ukulelist and percussionist.
-His passion for tech is only rivalled by his passion for cycling & music.
+His passion for tech is only rivaled by his passion for cycling & music.

 Blog post by: Devarajan Mukkai Chief Development and Delivery Officer at Forsys Inc.